-• Project Goals: The purpose of this project provides for a navigation channel protected by jetties and bulkheads, from the Atlantic Ocean to the inshore of the north jetty.
-O&M funds were provided in FY 22 to perform channel condition surveys and dredge the inlet using the Government Dredge Murden in November 2021 and August 2022.
-FY23 funds have been provided to perform maintenance dredging and conduct channel surveys with dredging operations occurring in January 2023 and planned for June 2023.
+Project Goals: The purpose of this project provides for a navigation channel protected by jetties and bulkheads, from the Atlantic Ocean to the inshore of the north jetty.
+O&M funds were provided in FY22 to perform channel condition surveys and dredge the inlet using the Government Dredge Murden.
+FY23 funds were used to perform maintenance dredging and conduct channel surveys with dredging operations occurring in 2023 and February 2024.

 Use of the Government Dredges proves to be a good return on investment since minimal funding can be used efficiently to maintain the channel.
 Sand dredged is beneficially used by placing it back in the nearshore system in support of the New York District's federal coastal storm risk management project to the north of the inlet.
-In FY21, environmental coordination was completed with the resource agencies and placement areas to the south of the inlet were approved in addition to the existing placement site to the north of the inlet.
-Placement to the south of Manasquan Inlet supports the Philadelphia District federal coastal storm risk management project from Manasquan to Barnegat Inlet..
+In FY21, environmental coordination was completed and placement areas to the south of the inlet were approved in addition to the existing placement site to the north.
+Placement to the south supports the Philadelphia District federal coastal storm risk management project from Manasquan to Barnegat Inlet.